 We’re There When You Need Us

 Whether you need help filling out paperwork to report the accident or you’ve just been denied benefits and need to appeal your claim, you need McDivitt Law Firm.
-If you’ve been injured in at work, you may be entitled to benefits through your employer’s workers’ compensation insurance plan.
+If you’ve been injured at work, you may be entitled to benefits through your employer’s workers’ compensation insurance plan.
 Unfortunately, this doesn’t always mean that you will obtain the benefits you deserve.
 When this occurs, you need an experienced Colorado workers’ compensation attorney on your side.
 At McDivitt Law Firm, we have offices conveniently located throughout Greater Colorado.
 Our attorneys are ready to assist you in a moment’s notice.